-In the case of domestic companies having total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2019-20, the tax rate is 25%.
-Furthermore, domestic companies have the option to pay tax on total income at the rate of 15% or 22% depending on fulfillment of certain conditions and their nature of business.
+In the case of domestic companies having total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2020-21, the tax rate is 25%.
+Furthermore, domestic companies have the option to pay tax on total income at the rate of 15% or 22% depending on fulfilment of certain conditions and their nature of business.